PabloEGonz/air-quality-app/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 Math Magicians <a name="about-project"></a>
+# 📖 Air Quality App <a name="about-project"></a>

-This a webapp that display the air quality of cities.
+This a webapp that display the air quality of cities and their respective map.

 ## 🛠 Built With <a name="built-with"></a>